hnikolov/pihdf_doc/module/index.md

     - extract
     - help
 abstract:
-    A command-line front-end tool of pyhdf
+    A command-line front-end tool of pihdf
 ---